nikolaiborisik/front-end-roadmap/README.md

 ## Introduction

-The topic is a specific framework, library, language, etc. Topics example: TypeScript, JavaScript, React, Angular, RxJs, Redux, MobX, etc.

-> Topic levels don't have a close connection with developer levels like junior, middle and senior.
-It just shows developer knowledge and skill in the specific topic.
+List of questions, resources, and exercises to help developer skill up in the specific topic step by step.

 ### 🚀 Goals